3xbit/docs/exchange/client-rest-api-en_us.md

 * All endpoints return either a JSON object or array.
 * For `GET` endpoints, parameters must be sent as a `query string`.
 * For `POST` endpoints, parameters must be sent as a `data`.
+* All time and timestamp related fields are in milliseconds.

 ## Authentication